 The distinction between the legal and economic incidence of a tax also applies to the payroll tax.
 Legally, more than half of the payroll tax is paid by employers.
 However, most economists agree that the employer-side payroll tax ultimately falls on workers in the form of lower wages.
 This reflects the general consensus that employers are more sensitive to taxation than workers.
 Empirical work on the incidence of payroll taxes also finds that all or most of the employer-side payroll tax is borne by workers in the form of lower wages.

-Single Workers with no Children in the U.S. Faced a Tax Burden of 31.7 percent in 2015
+U.S. Single Workers with No Children Faced a Tax Burden of 31.7 percent in 2016

-In 2015, the OECD found that the average worker in the United States faced a tax wedge of 31.7 percent, which includes income and payroll taxes.
-The OECD estimated that in 2015 the average U.S. worker paid an effective individual income tax rate of 16.5 percent and an additional 15.1 percent effective payroll tax rate (7 percent on the employee side and 8.1 percent on the employer side).
-The average worker in this case is a single worker without children who earned an annual income of $50,964.
+In 2016, the OECD found that the average worker in the United States faced a tax wedge of 31.7 percent, which includes income and payroll taxes.
+The OECD estimated that in 2016 the average U.S. worker paid an effective individual income tax rate of 16.9 percent and an additional 14.8 percent effective payroll tax rate (7.1 percent on the employee side and 7.7 percent on the employer side).
+The average worker in this case is a single worker without children who earned an annual income of $52,543.
+(Figure 1).

-Compared to the United States, other countries in the OECD place a relatively high tax burden on average wage earners.
-The OECD has an average tax wedge on average income earners of 36 percent.
+Compared to the United States, other countries in the OECD place a relatively high tax burden on average wage earners (Figure 2).
+The OECD has an average tax wedge on average income earners of 36.0 percent.
 This is about 4.3 percentage points higher than the U.S. tax wedge of 31.7 percent, which ranks as the 26th highest in the OECD.

-The highest total tax burden on wage income is in Belgium at 55.3 percent, followed by Austria (49.5 percent) and Germany (49.4 percent).
-The country with the lowest total tax rate on its labor is Chile at 7 percent.
-New Zealand had the second lowest effective rate at 17.6 percent, followed by Mexico at 19.7 percent.
+The highest total tax burden on wage income is in Belgium at 54.0 percent, followed by Germany (49.4 percent) and Hungary (48.2 percent).
+The country with the lowest total tax rate on its labor is Chile at 7.0 percent, followed by New Zealand (17.9 percent) and Mexico (20.1 percent).

 Payroll Tax Burdens Tend to Be High in the OECD and Make Up a Significant Portion of a Worker’s Tax Bill

 As in the United States, payroll taxes in other OECD countries go toward funding social insurance programs.
 These programs, especially in Europe, tend to cost a significant amount.
-As a result, most OECD countries’ high average tax burdens on labor are due to high payroll taxes.
+As a result, most OECD countries’ high average tax burdens on labor are due to high payroll taxes (Figure 3).

-The average combined (employee and employer) payroll tax rate in the OECD was 22.7 percent in 2015, which was 7.6 points higher than the U.S.’s combined rate of 15.1 percent.
-France had the highest combined payroll tax burden of 37.8 percent.
-This is followed by Hungary with a payroll tax burden of 36.6 percent, and Austria with a payroll tax burden of 36.4 percent.
+The average combined (employee and employer) payroll tax rate in the OECD was 22.6 percent in 2016, which was 7.8 points higher than the U.S.’s combined rate of 14.8 percent.
+France had the highest combined payroll tax burden of 37.3 percent, followed by Hungary (36.6 percent) and Austria (36.3 percent).
 These three countries’ payroll tax burdens alone are greater than the total tax burden on laborers in the United States.

 Employer-Side Payroll Taxes Tend to Be Higher than Employee-Side Payroll Taxes in OECD Member Countries